China aluminium smelters start to reduce output as virus sends prices tumbling

 By Tom Daly

-BEIJING, March 24 (Reuters) - Chinese aluminium smelters have cut their annual production capacity by up to 300,000 tonnes in response to a coronavirus-driven plunge in prices for the metal, analysts estimate, chiefly by placing ageing pots under maintenance.
+BEIJING, March 24 (Reuters) - Chinese aluminium smelters have cut their annual production capacity by up to 340,000 tonnes in response to a coronavirus-driven plunge in prices of the metal, analysts estimate, chiefly by placing ageing pots under maintenance.

 China is the world's largest producer and user of aluminium, which is used in everything from cars to cans.
 Its smelters maintained high operating rates in January and February, even as demand from downstream manufacturers collapsed amid a shortage of labour following the coronavirus outbreak.